-For more insights into how UHNWIs plan to invest in 2021, view the full results of the Attitudes Survey online WEALTH CITIES HOME INVESTING PASSIONS DATABANK EMERGING AFFLUENCE Using the Knight Frank Wealth Sizing Model, we look at what the future holds for the world's wealth populations ur model predicts that the global population of UHNWIs will grow by 27% over the next five years, while the number of HNWIs - or millionaires - is forecast to rise by 41%.
+For more insights into how UHNWIs plan to invest in 2021, view the full results of the Attitudes Survey online EMERGING AFFLUENCE WORDS - FLORA HARLEY Using the Knight Frank Wealth Sizing Model, we look at what the future holds for the world's wealth populations ur model predicts that the global population of UHNWIs will grow by 27% over the next five years, while the number of HNWIs - or millionaires - is forecast to rise by 41%.
 This reverses the trend seen in 2020 when HNWI numbers actually contracted against modest growth in the worldwide population of those with US\$30 million or more in net assets (UHNWIs).
 This reinforces the resilience of wealth, matching our forecasts from the 2020 edition of The Wealth Report.
 Respondents to our Attitudes Survey also take an optimistic view, with 93% expecting their clients' wealth to stay the same or increase in 2021.
 Just over one-fifth of these expect a significant - above 10% - increase.
 Those in North America, Australasia and Asia are the most optimistic, with 86%, 82% and 81% respectively predicting either an increase or a significant increase.

 Asia tops our five-year UHNWI growth forecast with 39%, led by Indonesia on 67% and India on 63%.
 This would see Asia's proportion of global UHNWIs rise from 22% to 24%.
 Europe will retain its crown as the second largest wealth hub with expected growth of 23%, bringing the total number of UHNWIs to 185,860.
-The biggest rises are forecast in Poland with 61%, and Africa is expected to see the second biggest regional five-year UHNWI growth rate - 33% - led by Zambia and South Africa.
+The biggest rises are forecast in Poland with 61%, and Sweden with 59%.

+Africa is expected to see the second biggest regional five-year UHNWI growth rate -33% - led by Zambia and South Africa.
 But the outlook for households earning more than US\$100,000 a year is even more positive according to Oxford Economics, which is forecasting 139% growth over the same period.
 We highlight the expansion of this cohort to underline the potential of growing mass affluent populations across Africa and Asia.
 Accelerated growth in lower wealth tiers will serve to reverse some of the widening inequalities of 2020, spurred on by entrepreneurial spirit and technological opportunities.
 Although Covid-19 was still far from under control in many parts of the world as The Wealth Report went to press, this year's forecasts represent optimism for the emergence of a new economic cycle and set new expectations for the post-pandemic world.
-HIGH ACHIEVERS Indonesia leads Asia and world growth P17 THE WEALTH REPORT 2021 Wealth hubs Rise of the mass affluent Five-year growth forecasts (2020 to 2025) by wealth band Forecast regional UHNWI populations in 2025 and countries with highest five-year growth Households with UHNWI populations US\$100,000+ in 2025 World 45% 663 483 40% 7ambia Africa 4.361 South Africa Asia 161 878 63% India Australasia 66% 6689 Australia Europe 82% 185.860 26% Mexico Latin America 23% Brazil 43% Turkey Middle East 37.241 22% UAF 24% US North America 236,297 23% 33% Kazakhstan Russia & CIS 29% Source: Knight Frank Wealth Sizing Model, Oxford Economics Source: Knight Frank Wealth Sizing Mode
+P17 THE WEALTH REPORT 2021

+663,483

-663,483 27%
+27%

-Forecast global UHNWI population in 2025

 Forecast growth in UHNWIs between 2020 and 2025